Damocles-fr/PPJF/README.md

     Bonus : Select text and one click search selection on IMDB, YOUTUBE, or any websites

 ---
+### -Update- Jellyfin 10.11 : Bouton play "▶" on the movie/episode detail page still works for potplayer, however the Play buton on posters launch the jellyfin player (OpenWithPotplayerUserscript.js may need some update)
 ### -Update- for Optional : Jellyfin Service Automation, Start and stop.
 Cleaner solution, no console popup window, multi browser auto-install, possibility for custom .bat at launch, notification etc..  :
 - Standalone and/or replace Steps 13.
 14. 15.
 16. 17. that are for manual installation of an older version of JellyfinServiceAutomation
 - Start and stop the Jellyfin server automatically at launching the interface and closing it.